mcurto/eDNA_Metagenomics/README.md

 The blast results from unassembled paired reads were merged with the script **MergeR1AndR2.py**.
 This script takes four positional arguments, in this order: 1<sup>st</sup> the path to the read 1 blast outputs, 2<sup>nd</sup> the path to the read 2 blast outputs, 3<sup>rd</sup> the path to the fasta files, 4<sup>th</sup>  the output directory.

-    python3 ~/eDNA/Analysis03-04-2020/Blast/MergeR1AndR2_v2.py /path/to/directory/blastout_Read1/ /path/to/directory/blastout_Read2/ /path/to/directory/fasta/ path/to/directory/output/
+    python3 MergeR1AndR2_v2.py /path/to/directory/blastout_Read1/ /path/to/directory/blastout_Read2/ /path/to/directory/fasta/ path/to/directory/output/

 The resulting files were concatenated with the assembled output.

 #### Filter results:

-The blast results were filtered using the script **FilterBlast.py**.
+Blast results were filtered using the script **FilterBlast.py**.
 This takes five positional arguments: 1<sup>st</sup> the path to the a directory containing the blast outputs that should have the ".blastout" extension; 2<sup>nd</sup> the path to the directory where the filtered files should be saved; 3<sup>rd</sup> the minimum e-value to keep a match; 4<sup>th</sup> the minimum identity; 5th the minimum query coverage.
 Here an example with the parameters used in the paper:

     python3 FilterBlast.py /path/to/directory/Blast_outputs/ /path/to/directory/Blast_filtered_outputs/ 1e-10 99 0.9